dantaeyoung/messybot/README.md

 ### Security

 Currently Messybot exposes a lot of services and has no access control.
 Use at your own risk!
-It's a messy system, after all.
+It's a _Messy_ system, after all.